mahmoudmohamedsaleh/pythonProject/replit.md

 - **Role-Based Data Filtering**: Sales Engineers see only entities assigned to them in All Clients, End Users, Contractors, and Consultants pages, while General Managers, Technical Team Leaders, and Presale Engineers see all entities.
 Filtering applies to both search and normal view modes.
 - **RFQ Creation Notifications**: Automatic notifications sent to all Presale Engineers, Technical Team Leaders, General Managers, and the assigned Sales Engineer when a new RFQ is created.
 Notifications include: RFQ reference, project name, priority, and status.
 - **RFQ Edit Notifications**: Automatic notifications sent to all Presale Engineers, Technical Team Leaders, General Managers, and the assigned Sales Engineer when an RFQ is edited.
 Notifications include updated data: RFQ reference, project name, status, priority, and deadline.
+- **RFQ Comment Notifications**: Automatic notifications sent to all Presale Engineers, Technical Team Leaders, and General Managers when a comment is added to an RFQ.
+Notifications include: RFQ reference, project name, and comment preview (first 50 characters).
 - **RFQ Chronological Ordering**: RFQs displayed from newest to oldest across all views (RFQ Summary, Pipeline, Excel exports) using requested_time descending order.

 ### System Design Choices